NSEAI’s educational mission is to improve the quality and professionalism in the field of education advocacy, by

 credentials.
 Those who meet the credentialing requirements may represent

 themselves as a Board Certified Education Advocate, BCEA.

 credentialing nor have they assumed the responsibilities of a certifying

 national professional association, as NSEAI has.
 The NSEAI looks forward to providing

-the BCEA curriculum in universities across the country and offering testing through
+the BCEA curriculum in universities across the country.

 Special Educational Advocacy Institute (NSEAI) was founded in collaboration with well

 trained professional education advocates from varied educational backgrounds, who

 where distressed to see families get the wrong information about IEP development from misinformed education

 advocates, educators and lawyers.
 There were no minimum standards for the